Compliment vs Complement

 After one or two complimentary remarks about her hosts, she got to the main part of her speech. | We provide a service that is essentially complementary to that of the banks. |

-The history of compliment and complement
+The etymology of compliment & complement

 Complement and compliment share an origin and come from the same Latin word, complere, “fill up”.
 Complement is still true to its original Latin meaning, “to fill up, finish, suit”.
-Compliment, on the other hand, has strayed from its etymological definition and now refers to, “pay a compliment to, flatter or gratify by expression of admiration, respect, etc.”
+‘Compliment‘, on the other hand, has strayed from its etymological definition and now refers to “pay a compliment to, flatter or gratify by expression of admiration, respect, etc.”

 To remember the difference, think of “complement” as short for “complete“, meaning something that completes or perfects something else.